efe-efe/restful-products-api/README.md

 * Routes: Routes are a versioned set of modules in charge of delegating requests to the appropiate controller.
 * Controllers: Controllers are in charge of managing validating the request, calling the appropiate services and formulate the responses.
 * Services: Services are in charge of mutating the database and in most cases, returning the results of those mutations.

+## Database

+This application works in pair with a relational database.
+The database can be created by running the file `src/database/init.sql` with your prefered RDBMS.
+The script will generate the products table and insert some test data into it.

+## Environment

+The application requires some environment variables to run.
+Those variables are specified in the `.env.example` file.